(last updated: 06.08.2015)

 2004 – 2008 Pierre Dubuisson

-Belgian ambassadors to Estonia resided in Helsinki from 1992-2004.
-Belgium opened its own embassy in Estonia on 7 February 2005.
+Belgian ambassadors to Estonia resided in Helsinki from 1992-2004 and again from March 2015.
+Belgium opened its own embassy in Estonia on 7 February 2005 and closed it on 28 February 2015.

 Estonia has 2 honorary consuls in Belgium: Antoine (Tony) Vuylsteke in Flanders and Alain van Bellingen in the Walloon region.